hyraiq/uk-companies-house-lookup/README.md

 Invalid responses from the API fall into three categories, which are handled with exceptions:

-- `BusinessRegistryConnectionException.php`: Unable to connect to the API, or the API returned an unexpected response
+- `ConnectionException.php`: Unable to connect to the API, or the API returned an unexpected response
-- `BusinessNumberInvalidException.php`: The CRN is invalid (i.e. validation failed)
+- `NumberInvalidException.php`: The CRN is invalid (i.e. validation failed)
-- `BusinessNumberNotFoundException.php`: The CRN is valid, however it is not assigned to a business (i.e. verification failed)
+- `NumberNotFoundException.php`: The CRN is valid, however it is not assigned to a business (i.e. verification failed)

 ## Usage